devvrat-joshi/Tweet/README.md

 ## Getting Started

 ### Dependencies
-The following python modules needs to be additionally installed in order to run the files.
+The following modules needs to be additionally installed in order to run the files.
 * pip3
   ```sh
   pip3 install colorama sqlite3